-The NAR Code of Ethics was adopted in 1913, and it's strictly enforced by local real estate boards.
+The NAR Code of Ethics was adopted in 1913 and is strictly enforced by local real estate boards.
 It's not just a bunch of rules that agents swear to uphold and adhere to because their brokers made them join the Association.
-The standards are much more restrictive and confining than state guidelines that govern agents.
+The standards are much more restrictive and confining than the state guidelines that govern agents.

-Although there's no evidence that all Realtors® are morally or ethically "better" than unaffiliated real estate agents, the Code of Ethics is an attempt by the industry to regulate them.
-As a practical matter, even non-NAR member "real estate agents" are held to the same legal standard.
+There's no evidence that all Realtors are morally or ethically "better" than unaffiliated real estate agents, but the Code of Ethics is an attempt by the industry to regulate them.
+But, even non-NAR "real estate agents" are held to the same legal standard.

 The 17 Articles

-Each of the 17 Articles carries weight, but one article typically stands above the rest: the first.
-It's the basis for the way a Realtor® operates, and it sets the tone.
-It doesn't state that a Realtor® must be fair to all parties, such as a listing agent when dealing with a buyer's agent, but that a Realtor® must be honest.
+Each of the 17 Articles carries weight, but one article—the first—stands above the rest.
+It's the basis for the way a Realtor must operate.
+It doesn't state that a Realtor must be fair to all parties, such as a listing agent when dealing as a buyer's agent, but rather that a Realtor must be honest.

-Above all, the Realtor must pledge to put the interests of her clients above her own.
+A Realtor must pledge to put the interests of their clients above their own.

-These are the 17 things that a Realtor® promises to do, while non-affiliates don't:
+These are the 17 standards that a Realtor must promise to uphold:

-- Put the interests of buyers and sellers ahead of their own and to treat all parties honestly.
+- Put the interests of buyers and sellers ahead of their own and treat all parties honestly.

 - Refrain from exaggerating, misrepresenting, or concealing material facts about a property.
 Investigate and disclose when situations reasonably warrant it.

 - Cooperate with other brokers/agents when it's in the best interests of the client to do so.